cdevents/spec/primer.md

 strategies to support existing event producers and consumers that want to consider existing messaging systems, formats and event producers and consumers that are in place.
-CDEvents is a new specifications, but neither CloudEvents not events in general are a new idea, and several tools may already be using events or webhooks with a tool specific data model.
+CDEvents is a new specification, but neither CloudEvents nor events in general are a new idea, and several tools may already be using events or webhooks with a tool specific data model.